Hughes Hall, Cambridge: History

 The college was founded as the Cambridge Training College for Women, and it began with 14 students in a small house in Newnham called Crofton Cottage.
 The first principal was a graduate of Newnham College, Elizabeth Phillips Hughes (1851-1925), who was in post from 1885 to 1899.
 In 1895, the college moved to a purpose-built building, designed by architect William Fawcett, overlooking Fenner's cricket ground - which continues to be the main college building to this day.
 One of the first matriculants, Molly Thomas, recounted the experience of the first class of students in A London Girl of the 1880s, published under her married name, M.V.
 Hughes.

 Following recognition of full membership of the university for women in 1947, the college became a recognized institution of the university in 1949 and was renamed Hughes Hall in honour of its first principal.
 The college became an approved foundation of the university in 1985, and received a royal charter marking its full college status in 2006.

 The college's first male students arrived in 1973, making Hughes Hall the first of the all-female colleges to admit men, and from that time students began to study a wider range of affiliated post-graduate degrees.
 Student numbers gradually increased in the 1980s and 1990s.
 Today, Hughes Hall has about 700 graduate students and around 200 undergraduates, all students are "mature" (aged over 21), and the college accommodates study in the wide range of studies taught in the university.
 The college is one of the most international Cambridge colleges, with its students representing over 60 nationalities.

-In November 2019, Prince Andrew resigned as the honorary fellow of Hughes Hall amid the Jeffrey Epstein scandal.
+In November 2019, Prince Andrew, as he then was, resigned as an honorary fellow of Hughes Hall amid the Jeffrey Epstein scandal.